The Infrared Universe: Stationary Solutions and Cosmological Implications

 \subsection{Determination of the expansion rate}

 The entropy fluxes admit the schematic scalings \cite{Prigogine1967,Esposito2010}

-where $F_{\mathrm{proc}}$ is the net free-energy flux processed through collapse, accretion, and horizon-sequestering channels (with the radiative bath acting as a fast thermalizer but not the dominant reservoir), and $T_{\mathrm{acc}}$ is the effective entropy--acceptance temperature of the horizon-coupled sink \cite{Jacobson1995,GibbonsHawking1977}.
+where $u_{\mathrm{proc}}$ is the net free-energy \emph{power density} processed through collapse, accretion, and horizon-sequestering channels (with the radiative bath acting as a fast thermalizer but not the dominant reservoir), and $T_{\mathrm{acc}}$ is the effective entropy--acceptance temperature of the horizon-coupled sink \cite{Jacobson1995,GibbonsHawking1977}.